CCI-MOC/m2/README.md

 # BMI

-The Bare Metal Imaging (BMI) is a core component of the Massachusetts Open Cloud and a image management system(ims) that (i)provisions numerous nodes as quickly as possible while preserving support for multitenancy using Hardware as a Service (HaaS) and
+The Bare Metal Imaging (BMI) is a core component of the Massachusetts Open Cloud and a image management system(ims) that (i)provisions numerous nodes as quickly as possible while preserving support for multitenancy using Hardware Isolation Layer (HIL) and
 (ii)introduces the image management techniques that are supported by virtual machines, with little to no impact on application performance.

 Motivation